 A native of Auburn, Ala., Greer graduated with a bachelor of science from the University of Georgia – where she played softball - in May 2007 before earning her master of science from Georgia in May 2010.
 Additionally, she completed a doctorate in Global Sport Leadership in May 2018 from East Tennessee State University.

 Meredith Krall joined the Academic Services Center for Student-Athletes in 2013.
 In addition to managing the Tutor/EA program, she also works one-on-one with student-athletes to help them develop and enhance their writing skills.
-Additionally, Meredith is the Senior Academic Advisor for the Women’s Bowling and Golf teams.
+Additionally, Meredith is the Senior Academic Advisor for the Women’s Bowling, Golf, and Tennis teams, as well as Beach Volleyball.

 Prior to her work at Tulane, Meredith worked as a Writing Specialist at Daytona State College where she also co-facilitated the Writing Fellows program.
 Meredith also taught literature and writing courses as an adjunct instructor at the University of Rhode Island.